kossnocorp/superstate/README.md

 instance.send("play()");
 ```

 The first argument is the event name.
-Guarded events may receive the condition as the second argument or as part of the event name:
+Guarded events receive the condition as part of the event name:

 ```ts
 const instance = pcMachine.host();